Anggrek (train): Service

 In 2021 schedule, From Gambir station (Jakarta), this train departs at 08.00 and 20.30, and arrives at (Surabaya) at 16.42 and 05.12.
 From Pasar Turi, this train departs at 09.00 and 20.35, arrives at Gambir at 17.44 and 05.19.

-Argo Bromo Anggrek train consists are composed of eight executive class and one Luxury class passenger coaches, pulled by GE CM20EMP (previously GE U20C) locomotives.
+Currently Anggrek train consists are composed of eight executive class and one Luxury class passenger coaches, together with a compartment suite sleeping car, a dining car and baggage-generator car, all pulled by GE CM20EMP (previously GE U20C) locomotives.
 At the time of its first inauguration, the train used a set of special coaches with "K9" bolsterless bogies.
-Since December 2010, coaches from the Sembrani and other standard executive class trains (K1) substitute the K9 coaches, which in that stage underwent refurbishment and renovation at INKA, Madiun, East Java.
+Since December 2010, coaches from the Sembrani and other standard executive class trains (K1) substitute the K9 coaches, which in that stage underwent refurbishment and renovation at INKA factories located in Madiun, East Java.
 Since 2019, Argo Bromo Anggrek uses stainless-steel coaches produced by INKA which has a standardized design as other executive class coaches built in the same period in Indonesia.
-Since 29 March 2024, Argo Bromo Anggrek has officially used the "New Generation" executive train which has a 2023/2024 stainless steel body made by PT INKA, adding a dining car and generator car to the overall consist.
+Since 29 March 2024, Argo Bromo Anggrek has officially used the "New Generation" executive trainsets whose overall construction have a 2023/2024 stainless steel body made by PT INKA.

 Starting February 1, 2025, Argo Bromo Anggrek train no longer stops on Bojonegoro and Pekalongan Stations, so that the train can shorten its distance time to 7 hours 45 minutes.

-On June 1, 2025, Argo Bromo Anggrek offiically added the Compartment Suite sleeper/compartment car, also made by INKA, to its consist, which is also the same used on both the Bima and Argo Semeru.
+On June 1, 2025, Argo Bromo Anggrek officially added the Compartment Suite sleeper/compartment car, also made by INKA, to its consist, which is also the same used on three intercity long distance services, the Bima and Argo Semeru, and the new Sangkuriang, becoming the 3rd Argo class train to receive this coach for the overnight runs from Jakarta to Surabaya.

+On May 5, 2026, KAI Ltd announced that the train service will be renamed the Anggrek beginning May 9, in a decision that sparked outrage and shock amongst the rail enthusiast community and the riding public, given that the historic Argo Bromo branding was to be officially retired by the company after 31 years with effect from May 8.
+It would remain an Argo-classed service, however, given its long history and prestige as KAI's flagship northern Java intercity service.